 WIPO is an agency of the United Nations.
 If the United Nations were to pool resources, to accelerate climate cooling technology - we might stand a better chance of staying below the 1.5 degree target figure.
 This should have been a topic for COP26, but as the Foundation has only recently tabled the suggestion with the UK and WIPO in October 2021, the subject is unlikely to get an airing.
 Maybe it will make it to the agenda of COP27.
 But will that be too late.
 The simple answer is, it is probably too late already, at the rate the G20 are going, G being short for Greedy in the eyes of many concerned citizens of planet earth.
 The G7 being the worst offenders.

-SMARTNET™ - Imagine being able to refuel with hydrogen or charge your battery at the same service station, all powered by renewable electricity.
+SMARTNET™ - Imagine being able to refuel with ammonia, hydrogen, methanol, or charge your battery at the same service station, all powered by renewable electricity.
 Imagine that robotrucks and robotaxis could use the same facilities without human intervention.
 Imagine that intermittent wind and solar power could be load leveled for greater efficiency and energy self sufficiency.
 That is SmartNet versatility - simply smarter.
 But without a change in patent law, to promote climate friendly tech, the Red Flag brigade win again.
 It's all about the money.
 Pity about the planet!